surysagar/javascript-questions/README.md

 #### Answer: C

 The deepest nested element that caused the event is the target of the event.
-You can stop bubbling by `event.stopPropagation`
+You can stop bubbling [bubbling is right word*] by `event.stopPropagation`

 </p>
 </details>